jdhitsolutions/SpiceWorld2021/README.md

 The PowerShell script files contain demonstration code.
 These *are not* files to execute.
 Open the files in your scripting editor (presumably [VS Code](https://code.visualstudio.com/)) and review.
 Many of the files contain examples of poor PowerShell scripting followed by suggested improved versions.
 Hopefully, you can use these "better" versions as models for your own work.

+## Bonus Content

 The bonus zip file contains a video file.
 It is content I recorded but was unable to fit into the final conference session due to time constraints.
 The PDF version of my slides reflects what I recorded not necessarily the final conference recording.

+Because of the size of the file, it is not stored as part of the GitHub repository.
+If you download a zip file of the repository, the bonus zip file won't be properly included.
+You'll most likely get an error about a corrupt file.
+Instead, select the `PSScripting-Patterns-Practics-Bonus.zip` file from the listing and download from Git LFS.

 > All of the material in this repository is offered freely for __educational__ purposes only.
 Nothing should be considered production-ready.